Let's not talk about accessibility but inclusivity. Designing for everyone.

 For those who are not familiar with what gender pronouns are, these are words that an individual would like others to use when talking to or about them.

-The most commonly used for males are “he/him/his” and “she/her/hers” for females.
+The most commonly used forms for males are “he/him/his” and “she/her/hers” for females.

-But, what happens when someone doesn't feel either of both genders?
-People who are transgender or gender nonconforming may choose to use pronouns such as “they/them/ theirs” but there are so many others that you can find here.
+But, what happens when someone doesn't feel either of the two genders?
+People who are transgender or gender nonconforming may choose to use pronouns such as “they/them/ theirs,” but there are so many others that you can find here.

 Combating racial bias

 When it comes to designing products, racial biases can manifest themselves in our design decisions without even realizing it.
-By having a diverse team and organization we can push our digital products and services for being more cross-cultural aiming for diversity and inclusion.
+By having a diverse team and organization, we can push our digital products and services to be more cross-cultural, aiming for diversity and inclusion.

-To reach the global audience, it's important that your team is made of diverse backgrounds, and skillsets but also from different cultures to garner more diverse thinking.
+To reach the global audience, it's important that your team is made up of diverse backgrounds and skillsets, but also from different cultures to garner more diverse thinking.

 Oui by Jean Dousset is a great example of how to reach different communities.